NoroffFEU/development-platforms/web-hosting-case-study.md

 ### Bandwidth

 With Bandwidth feature, you can load your website faster, because loading time can take tme and is the time it takes to transfer different website files.

+Commonly, network bandwidth is measured in bits per second (bps).
+And organizations and internet service providers (ISPs) usually measure bandwidth in megabits per second (Mbps) or gigabits per second (Gbps).

 ### Security